d33tah/tldr/pages/common/nmap.md

 # nmap

-> Network exploration tool and security / port scanner
+> Network exploration tool and security / port scanner.
+> Some features only activate when Nmap is run with privileges.

+- Try to determine whether the specified hosts are up and what are their names.

+`nmap -sn {{ip_or_hostname}} {{optional_another_address}}`

-- Run a default 1000-port TCP scan if host seems up.
+- Like above, but also run a default 1000-port TCP scan if host seems up.

 `nmap {{ip_or_hostname}} {{optional_another_address}}`

-- Enable service detection, OS fingerprinting and traceroute.
+- Also enable service detection, OS fingerprinting and traceroute.

 `nmap -A {{address_or_addresses}}`